abw/badger-database-js/manual/table_methods.md

 console.log(animals[1].email);      // simon@stoats-r-superb.com
 ```

-The other option that is supported by the insert methods is `record`.
+Another option that is supported by the insert methods is `record`.
 This will reload the row from the database (as per the `reload` option)
 and return it as a record object.
 We'll be talking more about
 [records](manual/records.html) shortly but for now you should know that